 Huntingdon Road A

 Five minutes' walk to Fitzwilliam College, and conveniently located for the College sports ground.
-The house is a converted hotel with 17 fully en suite single rooms and 3 single rooms that each have their own bath/shower and shared toilet facilities.
+The house is a converted hotel with 17 fully en suite single rooms and 3 single rooms that each have their own bath/shower with shared toilet facilities.
 There is one large shared kitchen/diner for all residents, a laundry and a large lawned garden.

 Huntingdon Road B